Negotiation Skills In International Business

-The ethical norms of doing business deeply affect the way negotiations are conducted in a certain country; and the possible outcomes of a negotiation can depend on how well the partners know each other’s values and norms.
+The ethical norms of doing business deeply affect the way negotiations are conducted in a certain country, and the possible outcomes of negotiation can depend on how well the partners know each other’s values and norms.
 Is it considered unprofessional or even unethical to bring gifts to your business partner, or it is rather a sign of wanting to build a closer relationship and this makes it much welcome?

 In some countries, getting closer to your partner on a personal level can be a must for a successful business deal, while in others you might seem intrusive if you approach them in a personal manner.
 Also, what is the accepted or/and expected way to view time?
-Being a few minutes late is perfectly acceptable in some cultures, but in others it is a major sign of disrespect.
+Being a few minutes late is perfectly acceptable in some cultures, but in others, it is a major sign of disrespect.
 How formal should your vocabulary be?
-Again, in countries where personal relationships are valued above all, talking informally, even bonding by joking is the good way towards sealing a fruitful business deal, while in other cultures keeping your distance and being formal is the norm.
+Again, in countries where personal relationships are valued above all, talking informally, even bonding by joking is a good way towards sealing a fruitful business deal, while in other cultures keeping your distance and being formal is the norm.

 It might seem overwhelming, but being aware of all these factors is one step towards preparing for successful negotiations across cultures.
-And the good news is that you can gather these information and develop your negotiation skills further, you just have to be on it, and always do your research first!
+And the good news is that you can gather this information and develop your negotiation skills further, you just have to be on it, and always do your research first!

 How To Express Trust?

 If you think about the cultural iceberg, you will find that trust and everything relating to it are factors that go way deeper than the surface.
 In order to understand a culture’s views on trust, you have so many things to consider: relationships, what are they looking to gain from them, and what are the core values that organize business relationships.
-There are many aspect to trust that you might want to consider during your business negotiations across cultures: how you choose to build it, how you express it and how you expect your partner to express it, etc.
+There are many aspects to trust that you might want to consider during your business negotiations across cultures: how you choose to build it, how you express it and how you expect your partner to express it, etc.

 A rather interesting and not so much talked about aspect to consider here is whether your partner is culturally more familiar with a win-win or a win-lose setting.
 We do say that a win-win is always best to strive for, but there are cultural differences that have a say in this question as well.
-If a culture is thinking more in confrontational terms rather than viewing a negotiation as a collaborative process, then win-lose might be a natural way of thinking and should be part of your negotiation skills repertoire.
+If a culture is thinking more in confrontational terms rather than viewing negotiation as a collaborative process, then win-lose might be a natural way of thinking and should be part of your negotiation skills repertoire.

-This doesn’t mean that a collaboration is not possible, it just means that knowing where your partner stands can and will help you communicate in their language, address their expectations, fears even, and get you closer to build trust, and from there sealing a mutually successful deal.
+This doesn’t mean that collaboration is not possible, it just means that knowing where your partner stands can and will help you communicate in their language, address their expectations, fears even, and get you closer to build trust, and from there sealing a mutually successful deal.